FOR IMMEDIATE RELEASE

 For questions or to set up an interview: Dr. Sandra Caron, (207) 581-3138, firstname.lastname@example.org

 Dr. Caron received her Ph.D. in Human Development with an emphasis in human sexuality in 1986 from Syracuse University, where she studied under Dr. Sol Gordon, along with Dr. Clive Davis.
 She left her position at Cornell University to return to her home state of Maine and join the University of Maine faculty in 1988.
+She has received numerous recognitions for her work, including the 2019 Distinguished Maine Professor, awarded by the University of Maine Alumni Association.

 Others to contact for comments on the book: